katlego95/creepy-crawler/README.md

 ### Key Components

-- **WebCrawler.java**: The main class responsible for executing the crawl process.
+- **CreepyCrawler.java**: The main class responsible for executing the crawl process.
 It contains methods for fetching web pages, extracting links, and tracking visited URLs.
 - **Jsoup Library**: Handles the heavy lifting of HTTP requests and HTML parsing.

 ### Usage